Generating a CSR for Internet Information Server (IIS) 8.5

 In the online request form for a server certificate the applicant has to submit a CSR as part of the certificate application.
 Usually the CSR is generated by the system administor.
-This tutorial provides the required steps to generate a CSR for Microsoft Internet Information Server (IIS) version IIS 8 or IIS 8.5 on a Windows Server 2012 R2.
+This tutorial provides the required steps to generate a CSR for Microsoft Internet Information Server (IIS) version IIS 8.5 on a Windows Server 2012 R2.

 LET OP: een CSR dient ondertekend te worden met minimaal SHA-256.
 Uw windows systeem dient hiervoor geconfigureerd te worden omdat bij een standaard installatie SHA-1 gebruikt wordt.